The geometrically m-step solvable Grothendieck conjecture for genus 0 curves over finitely generated fields: Introduction

-\underline{Step 1.1} (The group-theoretical reconstruction of inertia groups of $\pi_{1}^{(\text{pro-}p',m)}(U)$ from $\pi_{1}^{(\text{pro-}p',m+2)}(U)$.)
+\underline{Step 1} (contents in section 1) In this step, we show the group-theoretical reconstruction of decomposition groups of $\Pi^{(m)}(U)$ from $\Pi^{(m+2)}(U)$ (contents in section 1).
+This step is divided into two parts.
+First (contents in subsection 1.2, subsection 1.3, and subsection 1.4), we show the group-theoretical reconstruction of inertia groups of $\pi_{1}^{(\text{pro-}p',m)}(U)$ from $\pi_{1}^{(\text{pro-}p',m+2)}(U)$.
 We consider the notion of maximal cyclic subgroups of cyclotomic type.
-(Roughly speaking, this is a cyclic cubgroup of $\pi_{1}^{\text{pro-}p',m}(U_{k^{\text{sep}}})$ on which the Galois group acts via the cyclotomic character.)
+(Roughly speaking, this is a cyclic subgroup of $\pi_{1}^{\text{pro-}p',m}(U_{k^{\text{sep}}})$ on which the Galois group acts via the cyclotomic character.)
 The maximal cyclic subgroups of cyclotomic type are first defined in \cite{Na1990-411} Definition 3.3 in the case of the full fundamental group.
 However, the definition is not sufficient for our proof and we need to redefine it, taking (P.1) and (P.2) into careful consideration.
-By using the maximal cyclic subgroups of cyclotomic type, we obtain the group-theoretical reconstruction of inertia groups of $\pi_{1}^{(\text{pro-}p',m)}(U)$ from $\pi_{1}^{(\text{pro-}p',m+2)}(U)$ as follows.
+By using the maximal cyclic subgroups of cyclotomic type, we obtain the group-theoretical reconstruction of inertia groups of $\pi_{1}^{(\text{pro-}p',m)}(U)$ from $\pi_{1}^{(\text{pro-}p',m+2)}(U)$ (Proposition \ref{1.4.2}).
+Next (contents in subsection 1.1), we show that $D_{y}=N_{\pi_{1}^{(\text{pro-}p',m)}(U)}(I_{y})$, where $D_{y}:=D_{y,\pi_{1}^{(\text{pro-}p',m)}(U)}$ and $ I_{y}:=I_{y,\pi_{1}^{(\text{pro-}p',m)}(U)}$ stand for the decomposition group and the inertia group at a cusp $y$ in $\pi_{1}^{(\text{pro-}p',m)}(U)$, respectively.
+The main pat of this part is to prove the following proposition: